outpexgames/Lumos/README.md

   * Unzip the file so its a folder.
   * View config (example).json, then create a config.json with all the info filled in
   * Copy the now filled new config.json to all the folders (util folder, events folder & commands folder)
-  * Open up a command prompt or terminal, and go to the folder with all the files (cd <file location>)
+  * Open up a command prompt or terminal, and go to the folder where all the files are (cd <file location>)
   * Then run the following commands:
   ```
   npm install // To install all required npm modules